 African-Inspired Sweet Potato and Black Bean Burgers

-- 1 1/2 cups black beans or 1 15-ounce can, rinsed until water runs clear and drained (divided)
+- 1 1/2 cups cooked black beans divided, or 1 15-ounce can rinsed until water runs clear and drained

 - 2 teaspoons ground cumin